nandabritto/Covid-19_vaccines/README.md

 <img src="https://github.com/nandabritto/MS1/blob/eff4eb18f4495e61609198a76d83896ecd1dea4a/importance.png">

-   4. and the reason covid-19 vaccine was produced faster than other vaccines.
+   4. The reason covid-19 vaccine was produced faster than other vaccines.

 An image was added to compare other vaccines and the Covid-19 vaccine's development.
 This image was chosen to make it easier for the user to understand that no steps were skipped by scientists during the Covid-19 vaccines development process.